infectedByCode/msd-news-client/README.md

 #### Installing packages

-The following packages will be required to get the API working locally.
+The following packages will be required to get the project working locally.

 ##### Production Packages